dervishe-/f-droid-web/README.md

 For the installation and configurations information, go to the [wiki](https://github.com/dervishe-/f-droid-web/wiki)

+THANKS TO:

+* [azrdev](https://github.com/azrdev) we now have a mostly complete german language pack
+* [Peter Serwylo](https://github.com/pserwylo) we will soon have a complete templating system in order to personnalize the UI

 MISC:

 * This website don't use cookies (except the session cookie).
 It's tracker free.
 For the moment, it didn't use database or nosql things just plaintext files or files storing serialized PHP structures.